 Check for apps that consume too much battery

-Malware runs in the background, consuming your phone’s resources, leading to high battery consumption.
+Viruses and other malware run in the background, consuming your phone’s resources, and leading to high battery consumption.
 You should uninstall unrecognized apps that consume too much battery.
 Here’s how to check battery usage on your Android phone:

 Check for apps with high mobile data usage